xplainmeplease/ProxyTCP/README.md

 # ProxyTCP
 Proxy that allows to visit some HTTPS websites.
 Proxy uses 1080 m_port by default
+There're 2 available modes:
+- capturing - forward network data and save it into a `.pcap` file
+- default - simple network data forwarding
 ## Build

 Build project using commands below: